Genivia/ugrep/README.md

                   $ ugrep -l '' --ignore-files

-           List all files containing a RPM signature, located in the `rpm'  direc- tory and recursively below up to two levels deeper (3 levels total):
+           List all files containing a RPM signature, located in the `rpm' directory and recursively below up to two levels deeper (3 levels total):

                   $ ugrep -3 -l -tRpm '' rpm/

-           Monitor  the system log for bug reports and ungroup multiple matches on a line:
+           Monitor the system log for bug reports and ungroup multiple matches on a
+           line:

                   $ tail -f /var/log/system.log | ugrep -u -i -w bug